Created on

 Redirection for Fortinet[.]com is done through HTTP; the replacement page is reached.
 There is no certificate involved.

-This behavior is not directly related to the FortiGate, with this it is understandable why and how some blocked sites can display the replacement message, and others not.
+This behavior is not directly related to the FortiGate; with this, it is understandable why and how some blocked sites can display the replacement message, and others not.

 There is still one point to be clarified:

-It happens through a HTTP 3xx response:
+It happens through an HTTP 3xx response:

 Site without HSTS: